 Discounted tickets are available for students, seniors, and members of the Miami Jewish Film Society.
 To join, learn more here.
 Miami Jewish Film Society Members also enjoy ordering tickets two weeks before general public sales begin.

-For more information regarding Festival submission requirements, visit our Call for Entries page.
+For more information regarding Festival submission requirements, visit our Call for Entries page on Film Freeway.

 How does seating work?